abenaTenkorang/school_library/README.md

 <!-- Features -->

 ### Key Features <a name="key-features"></a>

+   - Create Nameable
-  - Add class for Person
+   - Turn Person class to Nameable
-   - Add Student and Teacher classes that inherits from person
+   - Prepare decorator
+   - Prepare CapitalizeDecorator and TrimmerDecorator

 <p align="right">(<a href="#readme-top">back to top</a>)</p>